mansim07/datamesh-templates/metadata-tagmanager/src/main/java/com/google/cloud/dataplex/templates/datainformation/README.md

 -   Option1:  Manually provide the values in a yaml file.
 This is a great option for testing before automation.
 See [sample](https://github.com/mansim07/datamesh-templates/blob/d6f51a4fc14ab5e8784cf453570187d53f865647/metadata-tagmanager/src/main/java/com/google/cloud/dataplex/samples/DataProductInfo-manual.yaml)

 -   Option2: Leave it empty or say "derived" to fetch the tag values dynamically.
+You can also provide values manually in which case input values will take precedence.
 This option will require setting a few labels in the Dataplex lakes and zone level.
 See [sample](https://github.com/mansim07/datamesh-templates/blob/d6f51a4fc14ab5e8784cf453570187d53f865647/metadata-tagmanager/src/main/java/com/google/cloud/dataplex/samples/DataProductInfo-auto.yaml)

 ## 2. Upload the yaml file to a GCS location
 ## 3. Set labels  [For Automation]